Gaareth/stine-cli/README.md

     - System Notifications
     - ...?
   - custom message
+- Grade "b" as in "passed" in table output instead of "-"

 ## Contributing
 Contributions are welcome, as the current state of the code isn't the best D^: